What is a North Star metric?

 - Offer a user-friendly interface so the whole team can access insights

 With powerful analytics, any team can easily see both how their own metrics are fitting into their company’s North Star metric and whether or not they need to course-correct to better support the North Star metric.
+When paired with a well-structured metric tree, these analytics don’t just track progress—they clarify which actions drive it and help teams focus on what moves the needle.

 “Great PMs understand that their specific product’s context is a more important factor for defining metrics than any industry best practices.
 Creating a north star metric has its benefits–chiefly, simplicity in measuring progress and communicating it within and outside the team responsible for the product.“